-But this year — I hope you don’t mind — I’ve done some reflecting on your behalf too.
+This year I've done some reflecting on your behalf too.

 I've spent the last few weeks thinking about all the amazing people I encountered through my work in 2012 — consulting, coaching, training, facilitating, and even here online — and about some of the lessons we've learned together.

-And from this reflecting, I’ve arrived at a list of seven wishes for you and me in 2013.
+From this reflecting, I've arrived at a list of 7 wishes for you (and me) in 2013.

 #1: Self-compassion and self-acceptance.

 So many of the clients I work with are much kinder to others than they are to themselves.
 This trend continued in 2012.

 Not only is it the cause of unnecessary suffering — setting unreasonable standards for yourself, sacrificing your health and well-being in an effort to tend to others — it also ultimately makes you less helpful where it really counts.

 You probably have supportive friends and colleagues who help counteract any such tendencies by reminding you to be kinder to yourself, or simply by treating you with the same kindness you try to show to them.
 (If you don't, that's another big wish I have for you!)

 But this year try being that friend to yourself.